Home → Land Resources → Programs → NRPA → Significant Vernal Pool Habitat

 - Egg masses must be counted just past the peak breeding period of pool-breeding amphibians.
 Abundance of pool-breeding amphibians can only be used to determine the presence of a significant vernal pool during the identification period.
 The presence of fairy shrimp or a state-listed endangered or threatened species may be used to determine the presence of a significant vernal pool at times of the year other than the identification period.

 - Optimal times for counting egg masses of pool-breeding amphibians vary according to geographic location and weather .
 For instance, during cold springs, breeding can begin as much as 2 weeks later than it does in warm, wet springs.
 The optimal time to count masses is just past the peak breeding period.
 For wood frogs, this occurs approximately 2 weeks after they start full choruses.
 Wood frog egg masses hatch very quickly and are more difficult to count much past peak breeding.
 Salamanders do not have one peak; they often take 4 to 6 weeks to complete egg-laying.
 Furthermore, their egg masses do not hatch quickly and can be surveyed later than those of wood frogs.
 The following are guidelines for optimal times for counting egg masses:

-The Northern Maine region is considered to be approximately that part of the state north of a line extending from Fryeburg to Auburn to Skowhegan to Bangor to Calais .
-Similarly, the Southern Maine region is considered to be approximately that part of the state south of that same line and north of a line extending from Fryeburg to Augusta to Belfast.
+The Northern Maine region is approximately that part of the state north of a line extending from Rangeley to Dover-Foxcroft to Howland to Calais.
+The Central Maine region is approximately that part of the state south of that same line and north of a line extending from Fryeburg to Augusta to Belfast.
 The Southern Maine region is approximately that part of the state south of the line extending from Fryeburg to Augusta to Belfast.